UMAprotocol/protocol/packages/monitor-v2/src/monitor-og/README.md

 All the configuration should be provided with following environment variables:

+- `OG_ADDRESS` is the address of the deployed Optimistic Governor that this bot will monitor.
 - `CHAIN_ID` is network number.
 - `NODE_URLS_X` is an array of RPC node URLs replacing `X` in variable name with network number from `CHAIN_ID`.
 - `NODE_URL_X` is a single RPC node URL replacing `X` in variable name with network number from `CHAIN_ID`.
 This is